alexkrug/dev-docs/new_product/integrate_bridge/bridge.md

 ### Get the expected cross-chain duration

-This API returns the expected elapsed time for token to transfer from source chain to target chain.
+This API returns the expected elapsed time for a token to transfer from the source chain to the target chain.

 API